corinwagen/TrumpTweets/models.md

 We next asked whether nonredundant, predictive information could be extracted from multiple predictor datasets.
 For this analysis, we focused on the Chinese Stock Market volatility and RUB-USD exchange rate as response variables.
 The top performing predictors were `word2vec` embeddings and twitter handles, so we first combined these two predictor sets.
 We included the appropriate lookback for the best performing models: in the case of the Chinese Stock Market, the best performing models had 5 days of lookback, and in the case of RUB-USD exchange rates, the best performing models had 1 day of lookback.
 We trained models with the identical architecture (3 layers, 32 nodes each) and dropout rate (0.3) as in the single predictor set models, in order to assess the effects of the increased number of predictors on this architecture.

 Notably, the test loss increased signficantly, and the percent improvement over random decreased.
 This is illustrated in Table XX, which compares the model performance between the single predictor and the combined predictors, using an identical architecture to the single predictor.
-This table also suggests that the model with more predictors was overfit to the dataset, because the training set loss diverges from the test set loss.*
+This table suggests that the model with more predictors was overfit to the dataset, because the training set loss diverges from the test set loss.* Overfitting would be expected from this increase in predictors, because the number of parameters (weights) in the model increases, but the number of training examples stays the same.
+This effect did not appear to be rescued through augmenting the dataset with more synthetic datapoints (although it is possible that different augmentation strategies could be employed in the future, see Future Directions).

 | Predictors         | Augmentation n | % Improvement | Test Loss | Training Loss | Validation Loss |
 |--------------------|----------------|---------------|-----------|---------------|-----------------|